MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 ### Branching out limitations

-- When branching out, a new folder is created and the settings from the original folder aren't copied.
+- When branching out, a new workspace is created and the settings from the original folder aren't copied.
 Adjust any settings or definitions to ensure that the new workspace meets your organization's policies.
 - Only [Git supported items](./intro-to-git-integration.md#supported-items) are available in the new workspace.
 - The related branches list only shows branches and workspaces you have permission to view.

 ### Sync and commit limitations